asiltureli/autoboi/README.md

 # Requirements:

-- PhBot 25.3.3 or higher(You can not inject skill packages with lower versions)
+- PhBot 25.3.3 or higher(You can not inject skill packets with lower versions)
 - PhBot plugin package with Python 3.8+

 # How to use: